-The following graphs show changes over the past five-and ten-year periods in the value of \$100 invested in: (1) Exxon Corporation's Common Stock; (2) the Standard & Poor's 500 Index; and (3) an industry group of seven other international, integrated major oil companies: Amoco Corporation, The British Petroleum Company p.l.c., Chevron Corporation, Mobil Corporation, Royal Dutch Petroleum Company, The "Shell" Transport and Trading Company, p.l.c., and Texaco Inc. Investments in the industry group of other international, major oil companies have been prorated based on the companies' relative market capitalizations at the beginning of each year.
+The following graphs show changes over the past five- and ten-year periods in the value of \$100 invested in: (1) Exxon Corporation Common Stock; (2) the Standard & Poor's 500 Index; and (3) an industry group of seven other international, integrated major oil companies: Amoco Corporation, The British Petroleum Company p.l.c., Chevron Corporation, Mobil Corporation, Royal Dutch Petroleum Company, The "Shell" Transport and Trading Company, p.l.c., and Texaco Inc. Investments in the industry group of other international, major oil companies have been prorated based on the companies' relative market capitalizations at the beginning of each year.

-The values of each investment are based on share price appreciation plus dividends paid in cash, with the dividends reinvested on the date they were paid.
+The values of each investment are based on share price appreciation plus dividends, with reinvestment of dividends.
 The calculations exclude trading commissions and taxes.
-For The British Petroleum Company p.l.c., Royal Dutch Petroleum Company, and The "Shell" Transport and Trading Company, p.l.c., the calculations are based on investments in American depository receipts; dividends are before any withholding taxes, but include any applicable U.K. advance corporation tax credits
+For The British Petroleum Company p.l.c., Royal Dutch Petroleum Company, and The "Shell" Transport and Trading Company, p.l.c., the calculations are based on investments in American depository receipts; dividends are before any withholding taxes, but include any applicable U.K. advance corporation tax credits.

-FIVE-YEAR CUMULATIVE TOTAL RETURNS Value of \$100 Invested at Year-End 1988
+FIVE-YEAR CUMULATIVE TOTAL RETURNS Value of \$100 Invested at Year-End 1989

-(GRAPH APPEARS HERE)
+[GRAPH APPEARS HERE]